nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 * Try to keep Tetrakarn up as much as possible
 * Nuke down Kaiden Musha with Ragnarok/Thunder Reign
 * Nuke down Tenjin Musha with Ragnarok/Thunder Reign
-* Fire Break (if you still have it) then Nuke down Onnen Musha w/ Rag or Power Charge -> Tempest Slash
+* Fire Break (if you still have it) then Nuke down Onnen Musha w/ Rag
 * Swap Yukari & Mitsuru to Act Freely to have them use their Break spells

 Bring Ken, Yukari, and Junpei